Becoming an ABEM Director

 Nominees for director positions must:

 - Be a graduate of an Accreditation Council for Graduate Medical Education (ACGME)-accredited Emergency Medicine residency program.

 - Be an ABEM diplomate for ten or more years.

 - Have demonstrated extensive active involvement in organized Emergency Medicine.
 Ideally, this will include long-term experience as an ABEM item writer, oral examiner, or ABEM-appointed representative.

 - Be actively involved in the clinical practice of Emergency Medicine.

 - Be actively participating in the ABEM Maintenance of Certification (MOC) program.

 In years when the Board elects new directors from the Emergency Medicine community-at-large, a wide net is cast to obtain nominations from all areas of the specialty.
 A notice is posted on the ABEM website and in publications that the Board seeks nominees.
 The notices provide instructions for submitting nominations to the Board.
 ABEM must receive all nomination documents on or before December 1, 2014.

-For more information about new director elections, including a nomination form and a list of other required documentation, please click here.
+For more information about new director elections, including required documentation, please contact Kelly R. Johnston at email@example.com, or 517.332.4800, ext.
+346.